-Buildings should be assessed in their energy behaviour to identify the most suitable construction material for the climatic context.
-This paper studies the influence of construction materials for the wall in housing hygrothermal behavior and energy efficiency.
-Three types of construction material for the wall, which are CSEB of fonio straw and Shea butter cakes, cement blocks, and cut laterite blocks were selected and the building design was modeled in the DesignBuilder interface.
-The thermal comfort and total amount of energy required for building cooling were calculated using dynamic modelling using EnergyPlus software.
-The simulation was run according to the meteorological parameters of Ouagadougou city and we noted that the housing thermal behaviour is impacted by the wall in earth-based.
-The results show that the number of warm thermal discomfort hours and the cooling energy loads are respectively reduced by an average rate of 10.60% and 93.86% in housing with the wall in CSEB of fonio straw and Shea butter residue masonry, in comparison with the wall in cement or cut laterite blocks masonry.
-In terms of the indoor environment, the effect of this wall in earth-based makes it possible to maintain an average internal temperature and indoor operating temperature respectively at 28.64°C and 25.82°C. The average indoor temperature peaks damping is achieved to 6.54°C (i.e. 22.83%).
-It is thus noted that these CSEB walls are an efficient contribution to sustainable dwelling construction in a hot region.
+The impact of wall construction materials on dwelling hygrothermal behavior and energy efficiency is investigated in this research.
+Most people want to live in a sophisticated ambiance in this modern age and spend massive investment on improving their buildings' inside condition.
+The building design was created in the Design Builder interface using three types of construction materials for the wall: CSEB of fonio straw and Shea butter cakes, cement blocks, and cut laterite blocks.
+Dynamic modeling with Energy Plus software was used to calculate the thermal comfort and overall amount of energy required for building cooling.
+The simulation was done using the meteorological characteristics of Ouagadougou city, and we discovered that the thermal behavior of the housing is influenced by the wall in earth-based simulations.
+The findings demonstrate that in housing with a CSEB of fonio straw and Shea butter cakes masonry wall, the number of warm thermal discomfort hours and cooling energy loads are reduced by an average of 10.60 percent and 93.86 percent, respectively, when compared to housing with a cement or cut laterite blocks masonry wall.
+In terms of the inside environment, the earth-based impact of this wall allows for an average internal temperature and indoor operating temperature of 28.64°C and 25.82°C, respectively.
+6.54°C is attained as the average indoor temperature peaks dampening (i.e. 22.83 percent).
+As a result, these CSEB walls offer an effective contribution to the development of sustainable dwellings in a hot climate.